 Most companies are limited by shares and owned by members known as ‘shareholders’.
 Some companies are limited by guarantee and controlled by members known as ‘guarantors’.
 Limited by guarantee is the preferred choice of non-profit organisations whose members do not take a share of trading profits.

 Companies must pay Corporation Tax on all taxable profits, submit tax returns each year, and comply with a number of statutory filing and reporting requirements under the Companies Act 2006.

 Advantages of a limited company

-- Distinct legal entity that is separate from its owners
+- A distinct legal entity that is separate from its owners

 - Provides limited liability – this means that the personal finances and assets of members are protected beyond what they agree to invest or guarantee to the business